 1. Ask For Proof of Car Transport Insurance

 You should never skip this step when you are working with a vehicle transport company.
 Companies who do this kind of work should be able to provide a valid certificate that states what their coverage is and which company it is through.
-You will need this information if you need to file a claim, so having it on hand takes care of two birds with one stone.
+You will need this information if you need to file a claim.
+Thus, having it on hand takes care of two birds with one stone.

 2. Make Sure Things Are in Writing